 - Social impact experiment example

 - How to design a social impact experiment?

-What is a social impact experiment?
+What is an impact experiment? - Theory of Social Impact

 A social impact experiment is a short, time-bound test of your product or services.
-It allows you to quickly gather evidence of your impact in order to learn, course-correct, and refine your Theory of Change.
+It allows you to quickly gather evidence of your impact to learn, course-correct, and refine your Theory of Change.

 Social impact experiments draw upon concepts across the social science, business, and nonprofit sectors to solve a key challenge for social enterprises.
-To clearly understand the theory of social impact experiments, we need to take a few pages out of the tech start-up playbook.
+To understand the theory of social impact experiments, we need to take a few pages out of the tech start-up playbook.